MLBZ521/JamfProPrinterTool/README.md

 Feature Requests and Pull Requests are welcome.
 Feel free to contribute!

-These are the current items I plan to add based on items I did not implement before releasing and feedback from my Site Admins:
+These are the current items I plan to add based on functionality I did not implement before releasing and feedback from my Site Admins:
-  * After creating a printer, add to local list
+  * ~After creating a printer, add to local list~
+    * Added!
-  * After deleting a printer, remove from local list
+  * ~After deleting a printer, remove from local list~
+    * Added!
+  * ~Retry getting a printers' details if the API call fails~
+    * Added!
+(I think?
+Hard to test this.)
   * Editable Device Details (update without having local printer of same name)
-  * Retry getting a printers' details if the API call fails
   * ?
 Client side verbosity/debugging (GUI Enabled) ?

 ##  Requirements

-The script was written using Python 3.8.5, but I believe most Python 3 versions should be supported.
+The latest version of the script was tested using Python 3.9.2, but I believe most Python 3 versions should be supported.

 This tool requires the following packages and their dependencies:
   * cryptography
-  * PySide2 (for now v5.14.2.3 was used as several bugs were present in v5.15.x.x)
+  * PySide2
+    * v5.14.2.3 requires `import _tkinter` on macOS 11 Big Sur
+    * v5.15.2 works without issues on macOS 10.14+
+    * PySide6 works with five total edits to the script
   * requests

 Please see the requirements.txt file for additional information.